A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Beams, calibrations and polarization efficiencies

 The detset spectra provide a good test of the accuracy of beams, calibrations and other instrumental systematics.
 As discussed in Sect.\ 4.4 of \citep{DataProcessing:2018} based on the consistency of the Solar dipole solutions, errors in the absolute calibration of \Planck\ over the $100-217$ GHz frequency range are extremely small ($\simlt 3 \times 10^{-4}$) and have negligible impact on the power spectra.
 The formal errors on the main beam calibrations are also small (see Fig.\ 21 of PPL15) and are neglected in this paper.
 However errors in characterising the beams beyond the main beams (at $\theta \simgt 100^\prime$) introduce beam transfer function errors at multipoles $\ell \simlt 100$.
 At the power spectrum level, such errors will appear to be nearly degenerate with multiplicative (i.e.\ effective calibration) errors in the power spectra.
 To test for such errors, we investigate intra-frequency residuals using the detsets.
 Excluding auto spectra, the detsets provide $N_s=10$ $143\times143$ cross spectra, $15$ $217\times 217$ and $30$ $143\times 217$ cross spectra.
 Since the foregrounds are the same in each of these frequency groups, the cross spectra within each group should be identical provided beam, calibration, band-pass mismatch and other systematics are negligible.

 To test this, we minimise

 with respect to the coefficients $\psi_{ij}$ for all $N_s$ TT detset cross spectra within frequency group $k$.
 We impose the constraint that $\psi_{ij}=1$ for the first cross spectrum within the frequency group (with detsets ordered as in Table \ref{tab:detsets}) computed using our default masks.
 (For example, we fix $\psi_{56}=1$ for the $143{\rm-}5\times 143{\rm -}6$ cross spectrum).
 The $\chi^2$ in Eq. \ref{equ:B6} is unnormalised, since the dominant source of variance at multipoles $\ell \simlt 1000$ comes from systematic errors in the far-field beams.
 Note that this differs from our analysis of intra-frequency residuals in PLP13, where we minimised to fit detset calibration coefficients, $c_i$, at the map level.
 At that stage in the Planck analysis, the beam transfer functions beyond the main beams had not been characterised accurately, which led to relatively large $1{\rm -}2\%$ effective calibration differences which were easily detectable in the power spectra.
+The tests described in this section are extremely sensitive and can easily detect effective calibration differences at the $0.1\%$ level.

 Results are shown in Fig.\ \ref{fig:ifresiduals}.
 The upper panel in each figure shows the residuals of the beam corrected cross spectra as measured from the detset maps relative to the mean spectrum $\langle D_\ell \rangle$ within each frequency group\footnote{We show residuals relative to the mean spectrum rather than to a theoretical model to eliminate residuals from cosmic variance and foregrounds.}.
 The middle and lower plots in each panel show the corrected spectra $\psi_{ij}{\hat D}^{ij}_\ell$ minimising Eq. \ref{equ:B6} over the multipole ranges $50 \le \ell \le 500$ and $500 \le \ell \le 1000$ respectively.
 We draw the following conclusions: